Corey Fletcher

 Bio

 Originally from the Central Coast of NSW, Corey Fletcher started his Ironman journey as a nipper at Copacabana SLSC.
 He found his footing as a beach sprinter, becoming a Junior NSW State Champion in the Beach Sprint and Beach Flags.
 In 2016 Fletcher relocated to the Gold Coast and soon made his Nutri-Grain IronMan Series debut in 2017/18.
-A member of victorious Australian Surf Life Saving Team in 2018, Fletcher says one of his main goals is to become a mainstay in the Nutri-Grain Series and to prove himself against the best.
+A member of victorious Australian Surf Life Saving Team in 2018, Fletcher says some of his main goals is to become a mainstay in the Nutri-Grain Series, to one day win the Open Board at Aussies and to make the Australian Worlds team.

 Corey, how old were you when you started surf lifesaving and why?